- Paris, 1872

 Like Rodin, Carpeaux often made use of fragments of his larger sculptures, granting them an independent existence.
-This was the case with Amour à la Folie, a composition taken from The Dance (unveiled in 1869), a decorative group executed by the sculptor at the invitation of his friend, the architect Charles Garnier, to decorate the facade of the Paris Opera House.
+This was the case with L’Amour à la Folie, a composition taken from La Danse [The Dance] (unveiled in 1869), a decorative group executed by the sculptor at the invitation of his friend, the architect Charles Garnier, to decorate the facade of the Paris Opera House.
 L’Amour à la Folie is the child who reclines at the feet of the Genius of Dance, with his right hand resting on a quiver and the left raised, playfully shaking a puppet to encourage festivities.

-When he sculpted l’Amour à la Folie as an independent piece, Carpeaux maintained the Cupid’s original pose by bringing him out from his previous position behind the Genius’s feet, where he was partially obscured by the feet of the bacchantes.
+When he sculpted L’Amour à la Folie as an independent piece, Carpeaux maintained the Cupid’s original pose by bringing him out from his previous position behind the Genius’s feet, where he was partially obscured by the feet of the bacchantes.
 By taking away his status as an attribute of the Genius of the Dance, Carpeaux stripped the work of its initial meaning.
-The L’Amour à la Folie became a traditional sculpture, in the spirit of eighteenth-century putti, continuing the tradition of the children sculpted by Pigalle.
+L’Amour à la Folie became a traditional sculpture, in the spirit of 18th-century putti, continuing the tradition of the children sculpted by Pigalle.

 Boutreux Collection.
 Acquired by Calouste Gulbenkian through Duveen, Paris, 12 June 1922.

-Claude Jeancolas – Carpeaux, Sculpteur et Peintre.
+Claude Jeancolas, Carpeaux, Sculpteur et Peintre.
 Lausanne: Edita, 1987.

 Poletti and Richarme 2003

-Michel Poletti and Alain Richarme – Jean-Baptiste Carpeaux Sculpteur.
+Michel Poletti and Alain Richarme, Jean-Baptiste Carpeaux Sculpteur.
 Catalogue raisonné de l’œuvre édité.
 Angers: Les Editions de l’Amateur, 2003.